 In 1732, inspired by the need to build a buffer between South Carolina and the Spanish settlements in Florida, the Englishman James Oglethorpe established the Georgia colony.
 In many ways, Georgia’s development mirrored South Carolina’s.

-In 1700, there were about 250,000 European and African settlers in North America’s thirteen English colonies.
-By 1775, on the eve of revolution, there were nearly 2.5 million.
-These colonists did not have much in common, but they were able to band together and fight for their independence.
+In 1700, there were about 250,000 European settlers and enslaved Africans in North America’s English colonies.
+By 1775, on the eve of revolution, there were an estimated 2.5 million.
+The colonists did not have much in common, but they were able to band together and fight for their independence.